vijay-singh07/Expandx_assgnment/README.md

 1.clone the project by using :- https://github.com/vijay-singh07/Expandx_assgnment.git command in your gitbash

+2. Go to your .env file and add database name.

 2.open the project in any code editor or cmd and run - php artisan serve

 3. You'll see a page with a form where csv is to be inserted.
 Download the csv file from this link and then upload it into the form.